 Because of the partnership Microsoft has with Corelight, the integration of Windows with Zeek is going to reinforce your organization’s security against network-based threats.
 In the long run, this is going to give you far greater overall endpoint security.

-One of the key things that will help security teams quickly and accurately identify threats is having access to tools with excellent detection capabilities.
-As the need for these kinds of tools grows, Microsoft has announced the release of Network Protection command and control (C2) detection and remediation capabilities for Defender for Endpoint.
+- One of the key things that will help security teams quickly and accurately identify threats is having access to tools with excellent detection capabilities.
+Correspondingly, as the need for these kinds of tools grows, Microsoft has announced the release of Network Protection command and control (C2) detection and remediation capabilities for Defender for Endpoint.

 By equipping security teams with these tools, network C2 attacks can then be detected a lot earlier during the attack.
 As a result, you will reduce the spread by swiftly blocking any further progression of the attack.
 In addition, the easy removal of malicious binaries will reduce the time needed for mitigation.

-This capability is designed to inspect network packets and assess them in search of any type of C2 malware configuration patterns.
+This capability inspects network packets, assesses them for C2 malware configuration patterns, and searches for any type.
 Defender for Endpoint has a Network Protection (NP) agent that is going to verify what the true nature of the connection is.

 And this is something that it does by mapping the outbound connection’s IP address, port, hostname, and other NP connection values, with the Microsoft Cloud.
 The process will then leverage AI and scoring engines to decide whether the connection is malicious.
-If so, certain actions will be implemented to block the connection, and malware binaries will be rolled back on the endpoint to the previous clean state.
+At this point, certain actions will be implemented to block the connection and roll back the malware binaries on the endpoint to their previous clean state if detected.

-Once detection has been made, an appropriate alert will be displayed in the Microsoft 365 Defender portal under Incidents and alerts.
+Microsoft 365 Defender will display an appropriate alert under Incidents and alerts once detection has been made.
 Your security team can then verify the available information including the alert name, the severity level of the detection, the device status, and more.
 If you want to view more details on the alert, you can do so with a full timeline as well as the attack flow relative to your environment.

 The threat landscape that organizations are having to deal with is becoming increasingly worrying.
-Those looking to exploit potential vulnerabilities in organizations’ networks have grown more adept at compromising systems.
-We are witnessing some incredibly sophisticated cyberattacks that are targeting endpoints which they often identify as the weak point for infiltrating a network.
+By the same token, those looking to exploit potential vulnerabilities in organizations’ networks have grown more adept at compromising systems.
+By and large, we are witnessing some incredibly sophisticated cyberattacks that are targeting endpoints which they often identify as the weak point for infiltrating a network.

 Doing so can have catastrophic consequences for organizational operations, data security, intellectual property, and much more.
-This is why Microsoft Defender for Endpoint can provide the perfect suite of capabilities to reinforce your security.
+Hence, this is why Microsoft Defender for Endpoint can provide the perfect suite of capabilities to reinforce your security.

 It gives you a comprehensive endpoint solution that goes far beyond what your legacy antivirus services can offer.
-And as emerging threats are attacking in extremely complex ways, it can only be good for businesses to have a solution that can deliver intelligent detection and response capabilities.
+Equally important, as emerging threats are attacking in extremely complex ways, it can only be good for businesses to have a solution that can deliver intelligent detection and response capabilities.